Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

     func start
 ```

+1. The function app will run on `http://localhost:7071/api` when you test it locally.
+1. The function app will run on `https://<yournodejsfunction>.azurewebsites.net` when you run it deployed to Azure.

 ## Explore the sample

-1. The function app will run on `http://localhost:7071/api` when you test it locally.
-2. The function app will run on `https://<yournodejsfunction>.azurewebsites.net` when you run it deployed to Azure.

-You will need a **client** for calling the Web API.
+You will need a **client** app for calling the Web API.
 Refer to the sample: [JavaScript single-page application calling a custom Web API with MSAL.js 2.x using the auth code flow with PKCE](https://github.com/Azure-Samples/ms-identity-javascript-callapi).

 Once you install the **client** app, do: